-This booklet is the Summary Plan Description ("SPD") of your Health and Welfare Plan, as in effect on July 1, 2012.
+This booklet is the Summary Plan Description ("SPD") of your Health and Welfare Plan, as in effect on January 1, 2018.
 The "Highlights" section briefly describes the eligibility rules and benefits available under the Plan.
-The next section is the detailed summary of the eligibility rules and benefits effective July 1, 2012.
-This is followed by the Claims and Appeals Procedures and a description of your rights under ERISA.
+The next section is the detailed summary of the eligibility rules and benefits effective January 1, 2018.
+This is followed by the Claims and Appeals Procedures, administrative information, and a description of your rights under ERISA.